qamrq/team_genomics_one_a/README.md

 This is especially important in the case of rare genetic conditions, since the causal variations may present in the human population at too low a frequency to be included on genotyping arrays.

-Our Lab of Genomics-One-A :scientist: will investigate exome sequencing data from a family triple:family_man_woman_boy: in which the boy child has osteopetrosis (rare genetic disorder with abnormally dense bones:bone: and prone to breakage) and both parents, who are consanguineous, are unaffected.
+Our Lab of Genomics-One-A will investigate :detective: exome sequencing data from a family triple:family_man_woman_boy: in which the boy child has osteopetrosis (rare genetic disorder with abnormally dense bones:bone: and prone to breakage) and both parents, who are consanguineous, are unaffected.
 Our lab’s goal is to figure out which genetic variant is causing the condition.